91Pudge/beered-RESTful-PERN/readme.md

+# Beered

-# Beered craft beer review app
+## Craft beer review App

 # About the App

 This Application was created due to the fact that no craft beer review app's exist yet.
-This app is to help beer lovers become more knowledgable about small scale producers and
+This app is to help beer lovers become more knowledgable about small scale producers and interact with other beer enthusiast's.

 ## Front-end using: